cartesi/pos-dlib/README.md

 - `getStakedBalance(address _userAddress)` returns the sum of tokens inside the `staking mapping` plus the tokens inside the `maturing mapping` (if those tokens have been there for more than `timeToStake`seconds).

 ## Unintuitive behaviour:
-When new tokens get deposited or `staked` they are subject to the `timeToStake` delay.
+Tokens deposited will count as a staked balance after a maturation time.
+The function `stake(uint _amount)` checks if there are mature tokens to be staked.
+Being the case, it transforms them into staked balance and adds the new tokens to the `maturing mappping`, starting by the tokens already stored and available on the `releasing mapping`.
+If there are not enough tokens on the `releasing mapping` to cover the `_amount` sent as a parameter then `ERC20.transferFrom` will be called, sending the remaining tokens from `msg.sender` account to the `StakingImpl` contract.
+The tokens `staked` do not count as `stakedBalance` until they mature.
+The maturation period is defined when the contract is deployed.
 If the last deposit has already matured (and is counted when `getStakedBalance` is called) it gets moved to the "staked bucket".
 If not, it's maturation gets reset - meaning that the entirety of tokens matured (the old ones plus the new ones) will mature at the same time in `timeToStake` seconds.
 The same is true for the `unstake()` function - any tokens waiting to be released will have their deadlines reset if new tokens are added to the "withdraw bucket".
 When unstaking the priority are tokens that are in the "maturing bucket" and then the ones in the already staked one.
 This behaviour was chosen because it is the one most helpful to the users, since their staked tokens might be generating revenue.